0x4447-office/0x4447_webpage_consulting/_posts/2020-12-19-how-to-lower-aws-costs.md

 Thankfully this problem can not only can be quickly identified, but also be quickly solved by just simply turning off those unused servers.
 The simplest approach is to stop all the servers with less then 1% CPU time in the case of Linux, and 3% in the case of Windows instances.
 This approach allows you to stop paying for the servers, but also turn them back on when they are actually needed (Because if they are, someone somewhere should start screaming).

 On the other hand, if your servers are needed, then you are probably not taking advantage of the Reserved Instances features that AWS provides.
-With this service, instead of paying by the hour, you can pay up to 3 years upfront, and thus lowering your bill by 40% to 75%, check this article to find out more: [https://consulting.0x4447.com/articles/how_to/how-to-lower-ec2-costs.html](https://consulting.0x4447.com/articles/how_to/how-to-lower-ec2-costs.html).
+With this service, instead of paying by the hour, you can pay up to 3 years upfront, and thus [lowering your bill by 40% to 75%](https://consulting.0x4447.com/articles/how_to/how-to-lower-ec2-costs.html), check the article to find out more.

 ## Serverless Services